 JFCS: For 80 years, JFCS has remained vital and relevant in our community and always available to respond no matter how difficult the problem.
 By continuously adapting our programs and services, we meet the changing needs of our dynamic and diverse population.
 We are a known leader in providing innovative and effective solutions to problems facing families and individuals of all ages in our region.

-Latino Family Center: The Latino Family Center offers resources and assistance to the community and to families with children, ages 5 and under through in-home child development services, parental support, and support groups.
+Family and Immigrant Connections: Family and Immigrant Connections of AIU3 offers resources and assistance to the community and to families with children, ages 5 and under through in-home child development services, parental support, and support groups.

 Literacy Pittsburgh: Literacy Pittsburgh creates better lives through learning by providing free classes and tutoring in reading, writing, math, English as a Second Language, digital literacy, citizenship and workforce skills so they may reach their fullest potential in life.